ShoueneKun/Machine-Learning-driven-analysis-of-Gaze-Error/README.md

 ---------------------------
 ## ML:

 To fully reproduce our baseline results, you will need to create staging data.
 This staging data is used to rapidly read information to and from Python and MATLAB.
-Note that you will need to change paths where indicate in each individual code files.
+Note that you will need to change paths where indicated in each individual code file.
 Future work may include simplying the code base if requested by researchers.
+All machine learning operations for this project are conducted with the aid of SLURM, a job scheduling package retrofitted for [Research and Computing](https://www.rit.edu/researchcomputing/) at RIT.

+# Result replication
+If you wish to replicate results by training from scratch, please run all files listed below for every testing condition.

 Run "ML/RF/AssimilateDataset.m".
-This should produce "Data_RF.mat" which is used to train seperate RF models for each individual subject.
+This should produce "ML/RF/Data/Data_RF.mat" which is used to train seperate RF models for each individual subject.
 Note that RF models are very large and consume significant RAM.
 This makes them difficult to deploy.
-To begin training RF models, run the script "ML/sproc_run.sh".
+To begin training RF models, run the script "ML/RF_Model.m".

 Run "ML/DeepModels/AssimilateDataset.m".
-This should produce a file named "Data.mat".
+This should produce a file named "ML/DeepModels/Data/Data.mat".
 To boost training, this file is further optimized using the script "ML/DeepModels/ConvMat2Pkl.py".
 To train all models from scratch, please follow script "main_kfold.py".
+Note that this process is time intensive and would be easier if you have access to SLURM (if you do, please run "ML/DeepModels/submit_jobs_kfold.sh").

-Pretrained models are available at the project page.
+Pretrained models are available [here](https://drive.google.com/open?id=176sbXB3sXF-gJqZEhWEV-OxQtgtXKq_P).

 ---------------------------
 If you liked our work or wish to provide any feedback, please email me at rsk3900@rit.edu.